corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * 1.2.0 Any demoted ruler (such as the loser of an election) now benefits from a demoted ruler trait
     * Fix a bug where gestalt ruler traits weren't removed upon subject integration
 * 1.2.1 Fix scoping error with flag cleanup
+* 2.0.0 Update for compatibility with Stellaris 3.1 "Lem"
+    * Use army flags instead of hacky variables
+    * Support Origin: Necrophage for hive minds
+    * Support tradition changes

 ## Source Code